 The electric vehicle market is projected to grow 24.3% annually, from $287.4 billion in 2021 to $1.3 trillion in 2028, according to Fortune Business Insights.
 Tesla Inc. (ticker: TSLA) is the clear EV market leader, but it has been operating mostly free of competition.
-EV startups and legacy automakers are now bringing new EV models to market, and Bank of America analyst John Murphy estimates Tesla’s EV market share will fall from 70% to 20% over the next three years.
+EV startups and legacy automakers are bringing new EV models to the market, and Bank of America analyst John Murphy estimates Tesla’s EV market share will fall from 70% in 2021 to just 11% by 2025.
 Here are seven of the best EV stocks to buy other than Tesla, according to Bank of America.

 Rivian Automotive Inc. (RIVN)

 Rivian Automotive is an EV pure-play startup that went public in November 2021 and began delivering its first R1T electric pickup trucks in December.
-Rivian shares recently bounced off their lows after the company reported a narrower-than-expected first-quarter loss and said it has 90,000 vehicle preorders, including 10,000 new orders since it raised prices in March.
-Rivian has some high-profile financial backers, including Amazon.com Inc. (AMZN) and Ford.
-Rivian is expecting to produce just 25,000 vehicles in 2022, but Murphy says the company is still one of the most viable startup EV automakers.
-Bank of America has a “buy” rating and $100 price target for RIVN stock, which closed at $20.60 on May 11.
+Rivian has some high-profile financial backers, including Amazon.com Inc. (AMZN) and Ford Motor Co.
+(F), although Ford sold about 15 million Rivian shares in May.
+Rivian recently confirmed it is expecting to produce just 25,000 vehicles in 2022.
+Murphy is projecting a per-share adjusted loss of $6.15 in 2022 but says Rivian is still one of the most viable startup EV automakers.
+Bank of America has a “buy” rating and $70 price target for RIVN stock, which closed at $38.95 on Aug.
+11.

 Lucid Group Inc. (LCID)

-Lucid is an EV pure play that went public via a special purpose acquisition company merger in July 2021.
-Lucid delivered just 360 vehicles in the first quarter, but the company reported more than 30,000 reservations for its Lucid Air sedan, the 2022 Motor Trend Car of the Year.
-In February, Lucid cut its full-year 2022 production guidance from 20,000 vehicles to between 12,000 and 14,000 vehicles.
+Lucid is an EV pure play that went public via a special-purpose acquisition company, or SPAC, merger in July 2021.
+Lucid delivered just 679 vehicles in the second quarter, but the company reported more than 37,000 reservations for its Lucid Air sedan, the 2022 Motor Trend Car of the Year.
+Lucid initially guided for full-year 2022 production of 20,000 vehicles but it recently cut that production guidance down to between 6,000 and 7,000 vehicles.
 Despite production struggles, Murphy says Lucid’s innovative and competitive electric powertrain technology sets it apart from competitors and makes Lucid the Ferrari NV (RACE) of the new EV automakers.
-Bank of America has a “buy” rating and $50 price target for LCID stock, which closed at $13.86 on May 11.
+Bank of America has a “buy” rating and $30 price target for LCID stock, which closed at $18.09 on Aug.
+11.

 XPeng Inc. (XPEV)

-XPeng is a Chinese EV startup targeting the mid-level and high-end segments of the market.
+XPeng is another Chinese EV startup targeting the middle and high-end segments of the market.
 XPeng launched its G3 SUV in 2018 and its P7 sports sedan in 2020.
-XPeng reported 9,000 vehicle deliveries in April, up 75% from a year ago.
-Xpeng’s year-to-date deliveries of 43,563 and delivery growth of 136% have both outpaced top Chinese EV rivals Nio and Li Auto.
-Analyst Ming Hsun Lee says XPeng has generated impressive production numbers as it continues to navigate supply chain disruptions.
-Bank of America has a “buy” rating and $46 price target for XPEV stock, which closed at $19.82 on May 11.
+XPeng reported 11,524 vehicle deliveries in July, up 40% from a year earlier.
+XPeng has reported 80,507 deliveries through the first seven months of 2022, up 108% compared to 2021.
+Lee says XPeng expects to begin delivering its new G9 model in October, and profit margins should improve in the second half of the year.
+Bank of America has a “buy” rating and $41 price target for XPEV stock, which closed at $24.61 on Aug.
+11.

 Ford Motor Co.
 (F)

 While investors are understandably excited about EV startups, legacy automakers are devoting a tremendous amount of resources to electrifying their models.
-Bloomberg recently reported Ford is planning to spend an additional $10 billion to $20 billion on top of the $30 billion it has already pledged to spend on EVs by 2030.
-Ford recently reaffirmed its 2022 guidance, and Murphy says its reorganization into Ford Blue and Ford Model e is an encouraging sign of its commitment to transitioning its legacy internal combustion auto business.
-Bank of America has a “buy” rating and $32 price target for F stock, which closed at $12.83 on May 11.
+Ford is planning to spend $50 billion on EV models through 2026 and is hoping to produce 2 million EVs annually by that time.
+Ford’s EV sales grew 169% in July, triple the growth rate of the overall EV market.
+Murphy says Ford’s push into electrification, its redesign and restructuring efforts, and its favorable product cadence make the stock an attractive investment.
+Bank of America has a “buy” rating and $32 price target for Ford stock, which closed at $15.83 on Aug.
+11.

 General Motors Co.
 (GM)

 General Motors has not been shy about its plan to overtake Tesla as the top U.S. EV seller by the mid-2020s.
 GM has announced $35 billion in planned EV investments through 2025.
-GM reported $2.94 billion in net income in the most recent quarter and trades at just 5.8 times forward earnings.
-Even high-profile Tesla bull and Ark Invest CEO Cathie Wood recently surprised followers by selling $12.7 million of Tesla stock and buying shares of GM for her Ark Autonomous Technology and Robotics ETF (ARKQ) after criticizing the Detroit automaker in the past.
-Murphy says GM is successfully offsetting headwinds from rising costs via a more favorable product mix and higher prices.
-Bank of America has a “buy” rating and $95 price target for GM stock, which closed at $37.27 on May 11.
+While most EV startups are unprofitable and trade at steep valuations, GM reported $1.69 billion in net income in the most recent quarter and trades at just 5.8 times forward earnings.
+Murphy says GM is leveraging cash flow and earnings power from its legacy business to invest in its next-generation products.
+Bank of America has a “buy” rating and $95 price target for GM stock, which closed at $38.46 on Aug.
+11.

-Tesla competitors: 7 rival EV stocks to buy:
+7 EV stocks to buy not named Tesla:

 — Rivian Automotive Inc. (RIVN)